brodjj/brodjj.github.io/_posts/2026-02-27-ai-safety-applying-industrial-guardrails.md

 > **"AI is too complex and unpredictable!"** So are nuclear power plants.
 So is commercial aviation.
 So is pharmaceutical manufacturing.
 We still hold operators accountable.
 If your AI is too unpredictable to ensure it won't kill people or ruin their lives, don't let it loose on the world.
 This is not a high bar.
 {: .prompt-warning }

 > **"You'll stifle innovation!"** People said this about literally every safety regulation in history.
 Workplace safety laws didn't destroy manufacturing.
-Pharmaceutical testing requirements didn't end drug development, they just stopped us from messing up people with thalidomide.
-Safety requirements drive better engineering.
-They just force companies to spend money on not-killing-people instead of assuming society will cop the costs of their failures.
+Pharmaceutical testing requirements didn't end drug development.
+Safety requirements drive better engineering by forcing companies to spend money on not-killing-people instead of assuming society will cop the costs of their failures.
 {: .prompt-warning }

 > **"The benefits outweigh the risks!"** Cool story.
 Automobiles provide massive benefits, but car manufacturers still face liability for defective designs.
 Bridges are super useful, but engineers who design collapsing bridges face consequences.
 Autonomous vehicle companies love to claim their systems are safer than human driving, but as experts point out, this methodology is dodgy, it compares dissimilar driving scenarios and conditions.
 And it doesn't address the fundamental issue: people are dying because of systems with known, foreseeable flaws.